Korea: Living in Korea

 Other Modes of Transportation

 Traveling by riding a bicycle is a popular way to get around Korean streets, but it is not as popular as in other Asian nations.
 The Korean Home Affairs Ministry estimates that one out of every seven people ride a bicycle as their primary form of transportation.
 Bike paths and bicycle racks on streets are common, making bike-riding a great transportation method; however riders should be wary of automobiles when on the road, as they don't always follow traffic laws.
-The Ministry predicts that one-quarter of all Koreans will use a bicycle as their primary mode of transportation by 2015, thus helping the environment, combating reliance on fossil fuels, and ensuring cyclists can ride safely to work.

 The '80s were a time of growth for Korea, evident by the massive upgrading of the Korean roadway system.
 During this decade, dirt-covered roads were paved over and massive freeways were built.
 ESL teachers interested in driving while living in Korea should be warned that Korean roads are known for being crowded and full of aggressive drivers.